TimotheeMB/ProjectS4/Report.md

 ## Diary

 **Before week 0 :** We have got the idea of a crowd simulator by looking at the emergency stairs of the "beurk".
 We have done some research and chosen to use git with a github repository to work together more easily.
-We have written a first idea of the wanted specifications (see the "Specifications" section).
+We have written a first idea of the wanted [specifications](#Specifications).
 We found that coding a crowd simulator is very interesting.
 We had the idea while looking at the exit doors in the INSA buildings.

 **Week 0 :** We start the work division: